 Award 2013 winners - the largest design prize in the world.

 In 2013, Kavitha Shukla also won the Social Venture Network Innovation Award and the Daily Record Innovator of the Year Award.
 Congratulations to her and the Fenugreen team!

-In December 2013, Fenugreen launched the Fresh Prize: a $15,000 award to support brilliantly simple solutions that will change our world.
+Fenugreen also launched in 2013 the Fresh Prize: a $15,000 award to support brilliantly simple solutions that will change our world.